amanessinger/azzyzt_jee_tools/README.txt

   * cookbookEJB
   * cookbookEJBClient
   * cookbookServlets

+If you remember my Eclipse / GlassFish / Java EE 6 Tutorial[3], this is the same application, all subsequent examples will reference the same database and the same entities.
+In fact, if you want to follow the examples given, it is a good idea to set up a Postgresql database using the script from my tutorial.
+Then you'll be able to execute step by step and will even have the same ID values.

 The EAR project is an Enterprise Application Project, basically a wrapper around the three Java projects.
 The artifact of an EAR project